Ukrainian State: Hetman Coup

-On the same day (29 April), a party congress of bread producers consisting of some 6,000 delegates from all eight governorates of Ukraine was taking place in the building of the Kyiv Circus.
+On 29 April, a party congress of bread producers consisting of some 6,000 delegates from all eight governorates of Ukraine was taking place in the building of the Kyiv Circus.
 After receiving information about the situation at the Congress from his couriers, Pavlo Skoropadskyi later arrived in his car to the event where he was elected the Hetman of Ukraine.
 After that all participants moved to St. Sophia's Square, where Skoropadskyi was blessed by Nykodym, the Vicar of Kyiv and Galicia (Metropolitan Vladimir was executed by Bolsheviks).
 That night the Hetman supporters took over government building of military and internal affairs as well as the State Bank.
 The following day, the elite and most loyal formation of the Central Council, the Sich Riflemen, was disarmed.

 Skoropadskyi issued his manifesto (hramota) "To the All-Ukrainian Nation" and the Law of the Provisional State System.
 Desiring stability, the Austro-Hungarian and German forces welcomed the coup; Skoropadskyi co-operated with them, making him unpopular among many Ukrainian peasants.
 The new state retained the tryzub (coat of arms) and the national flag but reversed the design to light blue over yellow.
 The Sich Riflemen opposed the coup and were disbanded along with the "Bluecoats", a Ukrainian division formed from POWs in Germany and Austria-Hungary named after their blue uniforms.

+Internal opposition

 Internal opposition was provoked by the requisitioning of food stocks and restoration of land to the wealthy landowners.
 Opponents of the Skoropadskyi regime committed acts of arson and sabotage and, in July 1918, assassinated Hermann von Eichhorn, the commander of German troops in Ukraine.
 In August 1918, the anti-Skoropadskyi coalition succeeded in forcing him to re-form the Sich Riflemen.
 By then it was becoming obvious that the Central Powers had lost the war and that Skoropadskyi could no longer rely on their support.
 He thus looked for support from conservative Russian elements in society and proposed joining a federation with Anton Denikin and the White movement.
 This further eroded his standing among Ukrainians.

 In December 1918, Skoropadskyi was deposed and the Directorate was established as a form of the Ukrainian People's Republic.